Fidelisesq/AWS-Cloud-Resume/Documentation.md

 # **Hosting a Serverless Resume Website on AWS with Terraform and CI/CD**

 Building a serverless resume website on AWS isn’t just about hosting a static page.
 It is like assembling a high-performance engine.
 When I decided to create my resume website, I wanted it to be more than just a digital placeholder—it had to be scalable, secure, and cost-efficient.

 Each component—S3, CloudFront, Lambda, DynamoDB, API Gateway, Route53+DNSSEC to Monitoring tools and AWS WAF—plays a critical role, while Terraform and GitHub CI/CD act as the control systems, ensuring everything runs smoothly.
+Along the way, I encountered several `challenges` at different stages, from infrastructure setup to automation, and documented my `approach` to resolving them.
 The result?
 A scalable, secure, and cost-efficient website.
 Let’s take a closer look under the hood!

 ---